MoritzMueller2508/EW_MobileApplicationen/documentation/classes.md

 >This class extracts the risk countries, regions, islands, etc. from the RKI website and converts them into a list.
  The distinction is made between current risk countries *getRedRiskCountries()* and countries that were a risk country in the last 10 days but are not anymore *getOrangeRiskCountries()*.

+## PieChart

+>This interface shows a PieChart with data for the selected country from: current numbers death numbers recovered numbers.
+With a button you can return to the country details.